ermos/css-vars-manager/README.md

 # CSS Vars Manager
 > Manage your CSS variables dynamically with Javascript

-## 🔦 Usage

-CSS Vars Manager is a ready to use CSS Vars Manager.
+CSS Vars Manager is a ready to use CSS Variable's Manager using javascript.
 You can set variable dynamically and update them without write one thousand line of code.
 The libary offers a css variables importer, useful for a dark mode theme for example.